NicoJanE/WSL-Development-Stack-Native-Win32-CPP/index.md

 ## ℹ️ Introduction

-This WSL Linux (Ubuntu 24.04) Native win32 C++ distribution is designed for the development of Win32 C++ GUI applications, via the WSL container while using the host compiler and SDK.
-It also setup a Template project which can be instantiated with cookie cutter
+This WSL Linux (Ubuntu 24.04) native Win32 C++ distribution is designed for developing Win32 C++ GUI applications via the WSL container while using the host compiler and SDK.
+It also sets up a template project which can be instantiated with Cookiecutter

 ### Quick setup